 Separation and divorce presents difficulty emotionally, physically, mentally, financially and spiritually.
 This process is one often characterized by stress and depression.
 Avoiding negative influences and the inability to respond to everyday challenges becomes pronounced during this period in any man's life.
-It also presents an opportunity for personal growth, character development, and to focus on the important aspects in life.
-A few adjustments can be made to ease the pain of a separation.
+It also presents an opportunity for personal growth, character development, and renewed focus on the important aspects in life.

 Children and Their Mother

 If you have children, you must continue to provide love and support to them regardless of the circumstances of your separation.
 Work now to establish your future with your children.
 First, do not speak ill of or degrade your children’s mother.
 She will be their mother long after they are grown.
 Do not attempt to interfere with that relationship.
 You are a father, not a mother.
 The old adage applies that if you have nothing good to say, say nothing.